Short Sleepers: Why Don’t They Need Sleep?

 To date, only a handful of small studies have looked at short sleepers.
 Those who are short sleepers are unlikely to go to sleep clinics as they are not aware that they have a disorder.

 Dr. Christopher Jones, professor of clinical neurology at the University of Utah, says he has only identified about 20 true short sleepers, and he says they share some fascinating characteristics.

-Short sleepers’ circadian rhythms (the body’s daily biological cycles) are different from most people, their moods are upbeat, and they’re thinner than average – even though sleep deprivation usually raises the risk of obesity.
+Short sleepers’ circadian rhythms (the body’s daily biological cycles) are different from most people’s, their moods are upbeat, and they’re thinner than average – even though sleep deprivation usually raises the risk of obesity.
 They also seem to have a high tolerance for physical pain and psychological setbacks.

+Some short sleepers can sleep as little as four hours per night and function normally.
 According to the Sleep Need Consensus Statement in June 2015, the average human should sleep seven or more hours per night on a regular basis to promote optimal health, but what happens if you think you are a short sleeper when you’re not?
 You become sleep deprived.

-We spoke to Professor David F. Dinges, a major American sleep researcher and professor at University of Pennsylvania who explained the difference between short sleepers and sleep deprivation:
+We spoke to Professor David F. Dinges, a major American sleep researcher and Professor at University of Pennsylvania who explained the difference between short sleepers and sleep deprivation.